JaydenGaramYoon/College-Student-Buddy-Textbased-Chatbot/README.md

-# College Student Buddy Chatbot
+# College Student Buddy Chatbot (Inspired by NeuralNine)

 This is a Python-based chatbot designed to provide personalized advice and support to college students 24/7.
 It acts as a friendly buddy, offering assistance with various issues students commonly face.